Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Learning the Effective Dynamics (LED)

-The LED framework allows for data driven information transfer between coarse and fine scales through the AEs.
+The LED framework allows for data driven information transfer between coarse and fine scales through the AE.
 Moreover it propagates the latent space dynamics without the need to upscale back to the high-dimensional state space at every time-step.
-The interface with the high dimensional state space is enabled only at the time-steps and scales of interest.
-This is in contrast to ~\cite{hernandez2018variational, sultan2018transferable}, and is easily adaptable to the needs of particular applications thus augmenting the arsenal of models developed for multiscale problems.
-We note that, as is the case for any approximate iterative integrator (here the RNN), the initial model errors will propagate.
-In order to mitigate potential instabilities, we propose the multiscale forecasting scheme in~\Cref{fig:LEDmultiscaleprop}.
-In this way, the approximation error can be reduced at the cost of the computational complexity associated with evolving the high dimensional dynamics.
-We note that, training of LED models is performed with the Adam stochastic optimization method~\cite{Kingma2015}.
+As is the case for any approximate iterative integrator (here the RNN), the initial model errors will propagate.
+In order to mitigate potential instabilities, inspired by the Equation-Free~\cite{kevrekidis2003equation}, we propose the multiscale forecasting scheme in~\Cref{fig:LEDmultiscaleprop}, alternating between micro dynamics for $T_{\mu}$ and macro dynamics for $T_m$.
+In this way, the approximation error can be reduced at the cost of the computational complexity associated with evolving the high-dimensional dynamics.
+We refer to this mode of propagation as Multiscale-LED, and the ratio $\rho=T_{m}/T_{\mu}$ as multiscale ratio.
+In Multiscale-LED, the interface with the high-dimensional state space is enabled only at the time-steps and scales of interest.
+This is in contrast to \cite{hernandez2018variational, sultan2018transferable}, and is easily adaptable to the needs of particular applications thus augmenting the arsenal of models developed for multiscale problems.

+Training of LED models is performed with the Adam stochastic optimization method~\cite{Kingma2015}, and validation based early stopping is employed to avoid overfitting.
 All LED models are implemented in Pytorch, mapped to a single Nvidia Tesla P100 GPU and executed on the XC50 compute nodes of the Piz Daint supercomputer at the Swiss national supercomputing centre (CSCS).